elixir-lang/elixir/lib/elixir/pages/anti-patterns/code-anti-patterns.md

 end
 ```

 In the code above, it is unclear how each pattern on the left side of `<-` relates to their error at the end.
-The more patterns in a `with`, the less clear the code gets, and the more likely unrelated failures will overlap each other.
+The more patterns in a `with`, the less clear the code gets, and the more likely it is that unrelated failures will overlap each other.

 #### Refactoring